-When it comes to browsing the Web without leaving a trail, there is a lot of noise out there.
-Advice varies from getting a VPN, to disabling cookies, to utilizing the Private Browsing mode within the browser of your choice.
+When it comes to browsing the web without leaving a trail, there is a lot of noise out there.
+Advice varies from getting a VPN to disabling cookies to utilizing the private browsing mode within the browser of your choice.
 But which of these tools actually work?
 And how do they work?
 The truth is, different tools prevent different kinds of tracking.

-Private Browsing: Stop your browser from tracking you
+Private browsing: Stop your browser from tracking you

-What it does: Opens a new browser session that isn’t signed into any accounts and doesn’t utilize cookies.
+What it does: Opens a new browser session that isn’t signed in to any accounts and doesn’t utilize cookies.
 Activity in private browsing mode is also not added to your browser history.

 What it doesn’t do: Stop sites from tracking your IP address.

-Do Not Track: Ask sites to not track you
+Do Not Track: Ask sites not to track you

-Dig through your browser’s settings and you’ll find the option to turn on something called “Do Not Track.”
-You might think that turning this on will prevent sites from tracking you entirely, but sadly, that’s not the case.
-“Do Not Track” is something that’s a great idea in theory, but one that hasn’t worked well in practice.
+Dig through your browser’s settings, and you’ll find the option to turn on something called Do Not Track.
+You might think that turning this on will prevent sites from tracking you entirely, but, sadly, that’s not the case.
+Do Not Track is something that’s a great idea in theory, but one that hasn’t worked well in practice.

 The idea was to give browsers an optional setting where users could state that they’re not comfortable being tracked.
-Sites would agree not to track such users, giving users just a bit more control over their information.
+Sites would agree not to monitor such users, giving users just a bit more control over their information.

-Unfortunately, list of sites that respect Do Not Track is laughably small.
+Unfortunately, the list of sites that respect Do Not Track is laughably small.
 Turning this feature on doesn’t hurt in terms of hiding your identity, but it also won’t help much.

-VPNs: Mask your IP address
+Virtual Private Network (VPN): Mask your IP address

 What they do: Obscure your IP address and encrypt your traffic.